 I love hemp-based fabrics because it’s very similar to bamboo in the eco-friendly sense.
 It’s antibacterial, biodegradable, and a very renewable resource.
 It’s also one of the few plants in the world that require very little water to stay alive and it even grows plentiful in many environments.

 Compared to other similar plants, hemp also has a more efficient way of production in the sense that it can produce two to three times more fiber per acre than cotton.
 Wow!
 That’s a super-powered plant!

 Hemp is one of the top eco-friendly fabrics out there, but it also has its downsides.
-For one, it actually requires fertilizers and pesticides to grow, which is the opposite to other similar plants such as bamboo.
+For one, it actually requires fertilizers and pesticides to grow, which is the opposite of other similar plants such as bamboo.
 However, this is only the case when growing hemp on a large scale.

 Sadly, hemp has a negative stigma due to it being the plant that produces a common drug that not everyone is a fan of.
 That’s less of an issue, in my opinion, but it’s still something to consider if you’re not a fan of those kinds of plants.

 Now not a lot of people would consider cotton as being the most eco-friendly fabric, but when it comes to fair-trade, organic cotton, that’s not entirely the case.
 Organic cotton is a great way to move toward a more green future for our planet if we’re going to continue to use cotton in general.